-Practical: Exposition of general methods in otorhinolaryngology.
-Demonstration of instrumentes required at basic examinations: practising of their use.
+Lecture: 1.
+Anatomy and Physiology of the ear.
+Disorders of the Pinna, ExternaL Auditory Canal and Acute Otitis 2.
+Tests of the Auditory instruments required at basic examinations: practicing of their use.
 (Use of the head mirror, otological examination with aural-speculum, examination with Otoscopy, rhinoscopy anterior, rhinoscopy posterior, laryngeal examination with mirror, pharyngeal examination).
 Physiology of hearing-practice in audiometry (whispering speech, conversational speech, examination s with tuning-fork, treshold audiometry, objective audiometry and special tests).
 Audiometrical methods in practice.